 Complainant's agreement to release confidential documents.
-By engaging in this process the Complainant agrees that they are
+By engaging in this process the Complainant agrees that he/she is:

-- authorizing the release of their confidential information for use in the professional review proceedings. authorizing the release of confidential information about the Complainant or the issues raised in the RPR that is in the custody of - authorizing the release of confidential information about the Complainant or the issues raised in the RPR that is in the custody of the Respondent. - permitting the Respondent to use and disclose confidential information contained in confidential clinical notes to prepare a response to the RPR and participate fully in the professional review process.
+- · Authorizing the release of his or her confidential information for use in the professional review proceedings - Authorizing the release of confidential information about the Complainant or the issues raised in the RPR that is in the custody of the Respondent - Permitting the Respondent to use and disclose confidential information contained in confidential clinical notes to prepare a response to the RPR and participate fully in the professional review process.

 Full disclosure.
-By engaging in this process the Complainant agrees to provide any and all facts and information that are material and necessary to the issues or allegations at hand so long as the provision of such facts and information would not violate any applicable laws.
-Complainant understands that it is their responsibility to obtain any additional consents necessary for the release of confidential information.
+By engaging in this process the Complainant agrees to provide any and all facts and information that is material and necessary to the issues or allegations at hand so long as the provision of such facts and information would not violate any applicable laws.
+Complainant understands that it is his or her responsibility to obtain any additional consents necessary for the release of confidential information.